- Duration: 3 years

 - Thesis (150 ECTS)

-1 ECTS (= European Credit Transfer System, ’studiepoeng’) requires 25-30 hours work from the Candidate.
+1 ECTS (= European Credit Transfer System, ’studiepoeng’) requires 25-30 hours of work from the candidate.

 Philosophy of science (10 ECTS)

 PHD901 (5 ECTS) and PHD902 are mandatory for all students.
-These courses focuse on basic questions in the study of and research in the areas of Religion and Values.
+These courses focus on fundamental questions in the study of and research on Religion and Values.

 Methodology (10 ECTS)

 Two courses are required on this topic: MET910 (5 ECTS) and MET920 (5 ECTS).
-The courses focus on methodological issues and train the student to discern, choose and employ proper scientific / scholarly methods.
-Two courses are offered from each of the following fields:
+The courses focus on methodological issues and train students to discern, choose and employ proper scientific/scholarly methods.
+Two courses are offered in each of the following fields:

 A. History and exegesis